 Want to know more about Sketch?
-In this video from my course, Up and Running With Sketch, I'll give you an introduction to this useful design app.
+In this video from my free Sketch tutorial, I'll give you an introduction to this useful design app.
 You'll learn who it's for, why you should consider using it, and what you can do with it.

 What Is Sketch?

 Sketch is a digital design app from Mac.
 You can use it for UI, mobile, web and even icon design.